 Once you’ve cemented the buying relationship with your leads by selling them a tripwire, the next task is to introduce them to your main product.
 The convert stage of the customer lifecycle is all about turning qualified leads into loyal customers by purchasing your “core offer.”
 If you’re a life coach, your core offer might be enrollment in a more expensive, long-term program that guarantees your clients a full transformation.
 If you’re a chiropractor, it might be a package of a dozen office visits to fix a chronic condition.

-A conversion funnel can take a wide variety of forms, but no matter what, it should address the issues and challenges your customers face and offer your core product as the solution.
+A conversion funnel can take a wide variety of forms but, regardless of form, it should address the issues and challenges your customers face and offer your core product as the solution.
 Let’s go back to our two examples from above.

 A good conversion funnel for a chiropractor might consist of a similar offer funnel pitching committing to a dozen office visits for a lesser price than 12 individual visits.
 The offer funnel would address common patient complaints such as back pain or headaches and urge potential patients to come in for a free introductory visit during which the chiropractor could sell them the package and earn a conversion.